jolo0201/jolo0201/README.md

 </div>

-### <div align="center">a software developer 👨‍💻</div>
+### <div align="center">software developer 👨‍💻</div>

-- 🔭 I’m currently working on some systems.
+- 🔭 I’m currently working on some projects.

-- 🌱 I’m currently learning Azure a lot of things
+- 🌱 I’m currently learning a lot of things

 - ⚡ Fun fact: I am a musician at heart and able to play the basics of all common instruments.